mortelli/blockchain-technical-test/answers/general/A.md

 Hashing is also involved in the mining process.
 Because hash functions output fixed-length results, the mining process for a block in a _Proof of Work_ consensus algorithm is over once a miner finds number which, when used in conjunction with the mined block data, produces a hash with a certain number of leading zeroes (also known as difficulty).
 This means that hashing functions are a critical part of the Proof of Work algorithm.

 Hashing functions are also used as part of the process of signing messages.
 Digital signature algorithms such as ECDSA provide a way of assuring non-repudiation and data integrity, and are widely used in trustless environments.
-Calculating hashes is a neccesary step when deriving an address based on a public key, meaning hashes are used for both signing messages as well as verifying signatures.
+Calculating hashes is a neccesary step when deriving an address based on a public key, meaning hashes are used for both signing messages as well as verifying signatures, in addition to producing addresses.

+Transactions also have their ID values set through a process which includes hashing transaction fields like its nonce, gas price, gas limit, among others.

 Without hashes, it's not possible for a blockchain to maintain its immutability; neither would it be to prove a certain address signed a message.
 Breaking a hashing algorithm would mean breaking the security of any blockchain system that uses it.